-Special Operations Division
+Special Operations Section

-The Special Operations Division is responsible for the specialized units designed to enhance the level of law enforcement service of the Sheriff’s Office, thus increasing the quality of life of the citizens of El Paso County.
+The Special Operations Section is responsible for the specialized units designed to enhance the level of law enforcement service of the Sheriff’s Office, thus increasing the quality of life of the citizens of El Paso County.
 Through programs and various services, the Division provides direct interaction between the Sheriff’s Office and the citizens of our community, enhancing a partnership that ultimately expands the capability of our crime prevention efforts.

 Patrol Chaplain's are an available resource to provide comfort, counseling and spiritual guidance to any Sheriff’s Office member in need.
 They assist citizens during times of tragedy, such as serious injuries, accidental and natural death, homicides and suicides, and make death notifications.
 The Chaplains also provide invocations and benedictions at Sheriff’s Office functions.

 The El Paso County Search and Rescue is a Mountain Search and Rescue Unit dedicated to saving lives through search, rescue and mountain safety education.
 The Team is comprised of volunteers and is available upon request for help with mountain searching rescue anywhere in Colorado under the authority of the local County Sheriff, or in other states and countries under local authority.
 The team is able to search for downed aircraft and lost people by tracing the location of the aircraft’s emergency location transmitter, as well as personal locator beacons.
 The members, numbering over 70 strong, serving a variety of roles are working toward a single goal; saving lives.
 There is never a charge for Search and Rescue services and they are on call year round.
 They typically accept applications during last quarter of the year for consideration for the next year’s new member class.